 A few years later, some of the Ugaritic texts were deciphered and they revealed that belong to the famous city of Ugarit.

-Duck container found at Minet el-Beida, a place that served as the harbor town and necropolis for Ugarit.
-Image via Wikipedia
+A duck container made from hippopotamus tusk dated to the 13th century BC was found at Minet el-Beida, a place that served as the harbor town and necropolis for Ugarit.
+Image credit: Marie-Lan Nguyen - Public Domain

 Today, the Ugaritic alphabet – closely related to Aramaic, Syriac, and Hebrew - does not exist anymore but the Greek alphabet became its reincarnation.